shubam3/CCI_TESTBED_DOCS_PUBLIC/source/software_architecture/oran/clearml.rst

 **2. Non-RT RIC:**

-*VES Collector:*
-- Gathers telemetry/events from the RAN elements and stores them in InfluxDB, a time-series database.
+- VES Collector: Gathers telemetry/events from the RAN elements and stores them in InfluxDB, a time-series database.

-*AI/ML Inference Host:*
-- Hosts ML rApps (rApps = RIC applications) for making AI/ML inferences.
-- Communicates with the A1 adapter to push policies or models to the Near-RT RIC.
+- AI/ML Inference Host: It hosts ML rApps (RIC applications) that perform AI/ML inferences, collects inference data, and communicates with the A1 adapter to push policies or models to the Near-RT RIC, ensuring seamless transfer of inference results.
-- Responsible for inference data collection and passing inference results to Near-RT RIC.

 **3. ClearML Framework for AI/ML Training:**